dimitarpg13/gymnasium-demo/docs/CartpoleEnvironment.md

 $$e_{i}\left(t+1\right) = {\delta}{e_i}\left(t\right) + \left(1-{\delta}\right)y\left(t\right){x_i}\left(t\right)    \quad (3)$$

+where $\delta, 0 \leq \delta 1$, determines the trace decay rate.
+Note that each synapse has its own local eligibility trace.
+   Eligibility plays a role analogous to the part of the boxes local-demon algorithm, when the demon's box is entered and an action has been chosen, remembers what action was chosen and begins to count.
+The factor $x_i\left(t\right)$ in $\left(3\right)$ triggers the eligibility trace, a kind of count, or contributes to an ongoing race, whenever box $i$ is entered ($x_i\left(t\right)=1$).

 ### Using and Implementing Deep Q Network

 We use $Q$ function to define a target for the current state $s$.